fabrizio-pasti/esqlj-elastic-jdbc/README.md

 Elastic indices are managed like SQL Tables.
 Elastic aliases are managed like SQL Views.

-Query on index / alias containing special character like '*', '-', '.' need to be double quoted.
+Query on index / alias containing special characters like '*', '-', '.' need to be double quoted.
 For example 'SELECT * FROM ".test-index*"'
 Field and alias containing special characters like '-' must also to be double quoted.

 Document identifier "_id" is returned like a column of type string in not aggregating query, and mapped on MetaData like primary key.
 This column is also available on Where condition for matching query (=, !=).
 Search score "_score" is returned like a colum of type float in not aggregating query.

-'Like' SQL filter is implemented by Wildcard Elastic Query [query-dsl-wildcard-query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)
+'Like' SQL filter is implemented by Wildcard Elastic Query ([query-dsl-wildcard-query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html))

 SQL filtering syntax is very limited.
 Esqlj supports a custom syntax for filtering documents using Elastic API full text queries, geo queries, shape queries...
 Actually are implemented only a limited set of these advanced filtering query.
-This is an example of Query string full text search [query-dsl-query-string-query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html):
+This is an example of Query string full text search ([query-dsl-query-string-query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html)):

 `SELECT _id, _score FROM indexName WHERE _esqlj ::query_string('(new york city) OR (big apple) OR name:/joh?n(ath[oa]n)/', 'field1, field2,city.*', 'minimum_should_match:2') `